-Rain on snow (ROS) events are rare in most parts of the circumpolar arctic, but have been shown to have great impact on soil surface temperatures and serve as triggers for avalanches in the mid latitudes, and they have been implicated in catastrophic die-offs of ungulates.
+Rain on snow (ROS) events are rare in most parts of the circumpolar Arctic, but have been shown to have great impact on soil surface temperatures and serve as triggers for avalanches in the midlatitudes, and they have been implicated in catastrophic die-offs of ungulates.
 The study of ROS is inherently challenging due to the difficulty of both measuring rain and snow in the Arctic and representing ROS events in numerical weather predictions and climate models.
 In this paper these challenges are addressed, and the occurrence of these events is characterized across the Arctic.
-Incidents of ROS in Canadian meteorological station data and in the European 40 year (ERA-40) reanalysis are compared to evaluate the suitability of these datasets for characterizing ROS.
-The ERA-40 adequately represents the large scale synoptic fields of ROS, but has a tendency to drizzle too often.
+Incidents of ROS in Canadian meteorological station data and in the 40-yr ECMWF Re-Analysis (ERA-40) are compared to evaluate the suitability of these datasets for characterizing ROS.
+The ERA-40 adequately represents the large-scale synoptic fields of ROS, but too often has a tendency toward drizzle.
 Using the ERA-40, a climatology of ROS events is created for thresholds that impact ungulate populations and permafrost.
 It is found that ROS events with the potential to harm ungulate mammals are widespread, but the large events required to impact permafrost are limited to the coastal margins of Beringia and the island of Svalbard.
-The synoptic conditions that led to ROS events on Banks Island in October of 2003, which killed an estimated 20,000 musk oxen, and on Svalbard that led to significant permafrost warming in December of 1995 are examined.
+The synoptic conditions that led to ROS events on Banks Island in October of 2003, which killed an estimated 20 000 musk oxen, and on Svalbard, which led to significant permafrost warming in December of 1995, are examined.
 Compositing analyses are used to show the prevailing synoptic conditions that lead to ROS in four disparate parts of the Arctic.
-Analysis of ROS in the daily output of a fully coupled GCM under a future climate change scenario finds an increase in the frequency and areal extent of these events for many parts of the Arctic over the next 50 years, and that expanded regions of permafrost become vulnerable to ROS.
+Analysis of ROS in the daily output of a fully coupled GCM under a future climate change scenario finds an increase in the frequency and areal extent of these events for many parts of the Arctic over the next 50 yr and that expanded regions of permafrost become vulnerable to ROS.

-I. Introduction
+1. Introduction

 The vast lands of the Arctic are a place of meteorological extremes and extraordinarily harsh winter conditions.
-The Arctic exhibits some of the largest interannual climate variability on Earth and has also undergone systematic alterations to its landscape and ecosystems in recent decades (Serreze et al. 2000).
+The Arctic exhibits some of the largest interannual climate variability on the earth and has also undergone systematic alterations to its landscape and ecosystems in recent decades (Serreze et al. 2000).
 These changes underscore the controlling role that positive trends in surface temperature, particularly during the winter season, play in the Arctic system.
 Rain on snow (ROS) events represent a different type of extreme event in the Arctic that can have equal or even greater impact on the physical and ecological systems.
-The ROS event itself is typically short lived (order of days) but the effects on the ecosystem (herd decline) and soil temperatures may last for years.
-Rain water carries latent heat that heats snow and underlying soil as it freezes within the snow pack or at the soil surface.
-In turn, the frozen layers within the snow pack can affect the ability of ungulates to travel and forage, and in extreme cases can cause die-off through starvation and impact herds for generations (Aanes et al. 2000, Miller et al. 1975).
-In mountainous regions, ROS events can also destabilize the snow pack and act as precursors for avalanches as has been shown in midlatitudes by Conway and Raymond (1993) and Conway and Benedict (1994).
-The mechanisms for the impacts of ROS are well understood, but the synoptic conditions causing these events have never been characterized for the Arctic.
+The ROS event itself is typically short lived (order of days), but the effects on the ecosystem (herd decline) and soil temperatures may last for years.
+Rainwater carries latent heat that heats snow and the underlying soil as it freezes within the snowpack or at the soil surface.
+In turn, the frozen layers within the snowpack can affect the ability of ungulates to travel and forage, and in extreme cases can cause die-off through starvation and impact herds for generations (Aanes et al.